 Steps to start as a freelance photographer

-Whether running a full-fledged photography business or freelancing, you need to have a good understanding of the photography techniques.
-To get your business off the ground we are here with some useful tips that would answer your question- how to become a photographer.
+To get your business off the ground we are here with some useful tips that would answer your question- how to become a freelance photographer.

 1. Buy your equipment: